SarahKham/Challenge_Hacker_Rank/README.md

 In order to run our program on Docker is an open platform for developing  and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
 So we must

-a) install Docker
+* install Docker
-b) Creation of a Docker file, in this file we must write all the requirements that we had used:
+* gedit Dockerfile : Creation of a Docker file, in this file we must write all the requirements that we had used:
 Python 3.7
-requirements.txt ( it contains all the package that we need to install on Docker to run easaly our program Entrypoint ( here we must put python and the script that we want to run which is main.py )
+Entrypoint ( here we must put python and the script that we want to run which is main.py )
-c) Docker build -t
+* Docker build -t
-d) Docker run -- name test main.py ab abc bc ( It's the same CMD that we had launched to run our main.py but on Docker :) )
+* Docker run -- name test main.py ab abc bc ( It's the same CMD that we had launched to run our main.py but on Docker :) )

 If we use all these steps we will have the result on Docker.